SAIKIRANN226/AWS_DevOps_Notes/Sessions (1-10)/Overview.md

 - What is cache server ?
 Example of downloaded movie by 1 user.
 Redis is the cache server.
 - What is Domain name system (DNS) and how do you register your domain ?
 - Steps to install any application in linux ?
-- What is Synchronous vs Asynchronous networking ?
+- What is Synchronous vs Asynchronous in networking ?